 In France on Thursday (23 November) Liechtenstein became the twenty-first member of the Council of Europe.

-In France on Thursday (23 November) Liechtenstein became the twenty-first member of the Council of Europe.
+Background: In France on Thursday (23 November) Liechtenstein became the twenty-first member of the Council of Europe.
 The country's head of government, Hans Brunhart, also signed the European Convention on Human Rights and promised new efforts to give voting rights to women in Liechtenstein.

 SYNOPSIS: The ceremony, in Strasbourg preceded a meeting of the Council's Foreign Minister.
 Hans Brunhart, in the centre, the head of the Liechtenstein government led his country's delegation attending the ceremony.
 Liechtenstein is a tiny Principality sandwiched between Austria and Switzerland.
 The official language is German, and most of its twenty-five thousand inhabitants are Catholics.
 Liechtenstein shares customs and immigration legislation with Switzerland, and Swiss diplomats represent the Principality's interests abroad.